 Search methods

-We conducted a systematic literature search to identify WASH intervention studies that have measured pathogens and/or MST markers in environmental samples as well as at least one of the following health outcomes in children: caregiver-reported diarrhea, growth or pathogen detection in stool.
-We focused on studies with environmental as well as child health measurements in order to assess (1) the impact of WASH interventions on environmental contamination, (2) associations between measures of environmental contamination and child health outcomes, and (3) examine the hypothesized causal pathway from WASH intervention to child health mediated through reduced environmental contamination.
+We conducted a systematic literature search to identify WASH intervention studies that have measured pathogens and/or MST markers in environmental samples as well as at least one of the following health outcomes in children: caregiver-reported diarrhea, growth, or pathogen detection in stool.
+We focused on studies with environmental as well as child health measurements in order to assess: (1) the impact of WASH interventions on environmental contamination with human enteropathogens and fecal markers, (2) associations between measures of environmental contamination and child health outcomes, and (3) examine the hypothesized causal pathway from WASH intervention to child health mediated through reduced environmental contamination.
 In this paper, we present findings for the first aim.
 The analyses for the latter two aims are presented in a companion paper [Mertens et al. 2021 in prep].

 We searched the PubMed, Embase, CAB Direct Global Health, Agricultural & Environmental Science Database, Web Of Science, and Scopus databases.
 Search terms are listed in Supplementary Table S1 and our PubMed search string is listed in Supplementary Table S2.
-We only included studies published after 2000 to capture more recently developed advanced pathogen detection methods.
+We only included studies published after 2000 to capture more recently developed advanced pathogen and MST detection methods.
 We limited our search to studies published in English.
 We included studies meeting the following inclusion criteria: 1) prospective studies with a water, sanitation, or hygiene intervention and concurrent control (i.e., randomized controlled trial, matched cohort, controlled before-and-after study), consistent with prior WHO burden of disease reviews ,14,15 2) measured pathogens and/or MST markers in environmental samples, and 3) measured child anthropometry, diarrheal disease, or pathogen-specific infections for use in a companion manuscript [Mertens et al. 2021 in prep].
 We excluded studies that only measured fecal indicator bacteria such as coliforms or E. coli.
 One reviewer (AM) screened the abstracts of studies according to our inclusion/exclusion criteria, and two independent reviewers (AM, RT) examined the full texts of short-listed articles.

 Data Collection and Analysis

 For each study eligible for inclusion in the IPD meta-analysis, we contacted the corresponding authors to request individual data on the presence and abundance of pathogen and MST markers in environmental samples, child health outcomes, and potentially confounding baseline characteristics, including socioeconomic and demographic indicators.
 The IPD approach using individual environmental and covariate data offers advantages over a traditional meta-analysis by allowing harmonized statistical analysis across different studies.
-All personal identifiers were removed from the data, including GPS locations, and sampling dates were coarsened to a monthly resolution.If the corresponding author was unwilling to share individual data, that study was excluded from our analysis.
+All personal identifiers were removed from the data, including GPS locations, and sampling dates were coarsened to a monthly resolution prior to being shared.
+If the corresponding author was unwilling to share individual data, that study was excluded from our analysis.

 Our primary outcomes were the detection of any enteropathogen and any MST markers in any type of environmental sample.
-We analyzed prevalences separately for each sample type (e.g., water, hands, soil, flies) and also as a composite measure indicating detection of a given target in any sample type collected from the same compound during the same sampling round.
+We analyzed prevalence separately for each sample type (e.g., water, hands, soil, flies) and also as a composite measure indicating detection of a given target (any pathogen or MST marker) in any sample type collected from the same compound during the same sampling round.
 Secondary outcomes included the prevalence of specific pathogen types (any viruses, any bacteria, any protozoa, any helminths), the prevalence of MST markers from specific host types (general, human, animal), and the prevalence and abundance of individual enteropathogens and MST markers.